 - Narrow focus on STEM (science, technology, engineering, math) subjects without equal investment in foreign language, music, and arts instruction

 North Carolina’s public schools must be held to the high standards needed to prepare our students for the challenges they will face in the future.
 The best way to determine whether schools, teachers, and students are meeting these standards is through careful examination of the actual work that students and teachers do during a year – including papers, projects, assignments, and teacher-created examinations.
-Other effective evaluation tools—including peer review, parent and student evaluations, timely feedback and coaching—must be fairly and consistently implemented to enhance teacher effectiveness as well as to identify weak teachers.
+Other effective evaluation tools—including peer review, parent and student evaluations, and timely feedback and coaching—must be fairly and consistently implemented to enhance teacher effectiveness as well as to identify weak teachers.